How to back up your computer to prevent data loss

 You sit down to work, but your Dell XPS 13 won’t boot past the manufacturer logo.
-Maybe your MacBook Pro Retina is stuck in a constant restart loop after a failed software update.
-Or perhaps you heard a rhythmic clicking sound coming from your HP Pavilion 15, which usually means an NVMe SSD or a mechanical hard drive is nearing its end of life.
-When these things happen, your first instinct is to fix the machine immediately.
+Perhaps your MacBook Pro Retina is stuck in a constant restart loop after a failed macOS update.
+Or maybe you heard a rhythmic clicking sound coming from your HP Pavilion 15, which usually indicates that a mechanical hard drive is nearing its end of life.
+When these failures occur, your first instinct is to fix the machine immediately.
 However, the most dangerous thing you can do is hand over a device containing irreplaceable family photos or tax documents without securing them first.

 Repairing hardware often requires us to wipe the drive or replace the motherboard entirely.
 While we try our best to preserve your data, any technician must tell you that data loss is a real possibility during a repair.
 If we have to replace a failed GPU die or a cracked screen on a Surface Laptop 5, we might need to reinstall the entire operating system to ensure stability.
 You should never assume your files are safe just because the computer still turns on.